SOUTH TYNESIDE SPECIFIC INFORMATION

 - post qualifying or advanced training for those who work with more complex enquiries and responses or who act as their organisation’s expert in a particular field, for example in relation to legal or social work, those who provide medical or nursing advice to the organisation or the Safeguarding Adults Board.

 Training should take place at all levels in an organisation and be updated regularly to reflect best practice.
 To ensure that practice is consistent – no staff group should be excluded.

 Training should include issues relating to staff safety within a health and safety framework and also include volunteers.
-In a context of personalisation, the SAB should seek assurances that directly employed staff (for example personal assistants) have access to training and advice on safeguarding.
+In a context of personalisation, the Safeguarding Adults Board should seek assurances that directly employed staff (for example personal assistants) have access to training and advice on safeguarding.

 Training is a continuing responsibility and should be provided as a rolling programme.
-Whilst training may be undertaken on a joint basis and the SAB has an overview of standards and content, it is the responsibility of each organisation to train its own staff.
+Whilst training may be undertaken on a joint basis and the Safeguarding Adults Board has an overview of standards and content, it is the responsibility of each organisation to train its own staff.

 Regular face to face supervision from skilled managers and reflective practice is essential to enable staff to work confidently and competently with difficult and sensitive situations.